TheLegacyNetwork/community/README.md

 ## Legacy Community Discussions

+We welcome you to join the LEGACY community, and even the LEGACY team!

 In this repository, you will find discussion categories for various LEGACY network, platform and product areas.
 Feel free to share feedback, discuss topics with other community members, or ask questions.

 ![Welcome to the Legacy community discussions](https://raw.githubusercontent.com/TheLegacyNetwork/.github/main/profile/legacy-github-splash.png)